 7. Thank your customers, agency partners and staff

 The holiday season is also the perfect time to reach out to all your customers, agency partners and staff members with a message of appreciation.
 Offering discounts or specials to loyal customers not only generates sales, but also provides a great way to get referrals, as a happy customer will let others know that they had a positive experience with your company.
 And don’t forget to celebrate the success of the past year and get ready for the grind of the new year by treating your agency partners and staff members to a nice surprise.
-Whether it is a review that tells them how much you care, gift exchanges, a company lunch, or holiday event, a team that knows it is appreciated will also be one that is motivated in 2017.
+Whether it is a review that tells them how much you care, gift exchanges, a company lunch, or holiday event, a team that knows it is appreciated will also be one that is motivated in new year.

 Have an idea to add to our end-of-year checklist?
 Feel free to leave it in the comments!